ThePacielloGroup/cupper/content/patterns/API/server.md

 ### Fetch

-Custom fetch methods receive the url to fetch and a set of FilePond callback methods to return control to FilePond.
+The custom fetch method receives the `url` to fetch and a set of FilePond callback methods to return control to FilePond.

 ```js
 FilePond.setOptions({